MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/adobe-acrobat-as-PDF-viewer-in-teams.md

 After you set Adobe Acrobat as default app, all PDF files from the chat, channel, and files app open directly in the Adobe Acrobat app within Teams.

-If you want to block the Adobe Acrobat app for users, either for an individual, or for a group, you can assign a [custom app permission policy](teams-app-permission-policies.md).
+If you want to selectively allow the Adobe Acrobat app for a few specific individuals or for a group, you can assign a [custom app permission policy](teams-app-permission-policies.md).

 Know the following information about this functionality: